London Venues for Jewish Weddings

 6. Waldorf Hotel, Aldwich

-7. Renaissance St Pancreas
+7. Renaissance St Pancras

 8. Park Plaza Riverbank